github/codeql/docs/ql-libraries/dataflow/dataflow.md

 * Define `predicate localFlowStep(Node node1, Node node2)` as an alias of
   `simpleLocalFlowStep` and expose it publicly.
 The reason for this indirection is that it gives the option of exposing local flow augmented with field flow.
   See the C/C++ implementation, which makes use of this feature.
+Another use of this indirection is to hide synthesized local steps that are only relevant for global flow.
+See the C# implementation for an example of this.
 * Define `predicate localFlow(Node node1, Node node2) { localFlowStep*(node1, node2) }`.
 * Make the local flow step relation in `simpleLocalFlowStep` follow def-to-first-use and use-to-next-use steps for SSA variables.
 Def-use steps